yotarazona/scikit-eo/README.md

 </a>
 </p>

 This result shows us how we can use the ```scikit-eo``` python package in order to obtaind a Land Cover map.
-Following this tutorial is it possible to use different algorithms such as Support Vector Machine, Decision Tree, amont others.
+Following this tutorial is it possible to use different algorithms such as Support Vector Machine, Decision Tree, Neural Networks, amont others.

 -   Free software: Apache Software License 2.0